 A German low budget airline with one way flights as cheap as 15,- euros.
 They mainly focus on Germany, United Kingdom and South Europe.
 I know that South Europe sounds kind of vague but you should think the classic warmer areas of Europe such as Ibiza (Spain), Rome (Italy) and Athens (Greece).
 They have a more limited destination list of 79 but the most popular ones are definitely on their list.
 You know, the ones that are backdrops of a lot of movies.

 I am sure I left a few ones out because I didn’t know about them, if so let me know.
-The fact that we have these budget airlines in Europe is something we should take absolute advantage of, at least that is if you ask me!
+The fact that we have these amazing budget airlines in Europe is something we should take absolute advantage of, at least that is if you ask me!

 Happy Traveling My Wonders!